- SECURITY, RECONSTRUCTION AND PEACE

 German-Ugandan development cooperation dates back to 1964, two years after the East African state declared its independence.
-Today, 25 international experts, 20 development workers and 102 national personnel work for GIZ in Uganda.
+Currently 143 national and 40 international employees, 6 integrated specialists and 18 development workers are working in the country (as of 31.12.2017).
 These are complemented by eight integrated experts placed through the Centre for International Migration and Cooperation (CIM).

 Uganda gained its independence from Britain in 1962.
 Following decades of power struggles, President Yoweri Museveni took over the country’s leadership in 1986.
 Since then he has pursued peace and reconciliation measures throughout much of the country.
 The impoverished northern districts, where until 2008 the Lord’s Resistance Army operated under rebel leader Joseph Kony, and which have been the scene of much ethnic conflict, have been the focus of reconstruction work since 2009.